Cardiff Bus Interchange

-Cardiff Transport Interchange (or sometimes Cardiff Interchange or The Interchange) is a new bus and transport interchange, as well as offices and apartments, in the centre of Cardiff, the capital city of Wales.
-It has been under construction since 2020 and due for completion in Spring 2023.
-Once completed it will be run by the Welsh Government's transport arm, Transport for Wales.
+Cardiff Bus Interchange (CBI) (Cyfnewidfa Fysiau Caerdydd; formerly Cardiff Transport Interchange, Cyfnewidfa Drafnidiaeth Caerdydd; sometimes Cardiff Interchange or The Interchange) is a bus and transport interchange in the centre of Cardiff and forms part of The Interchange development, which also includes Wood Street House at the northern end with 318 for-rent apartments, two floors of office space, and four retail units on the ground floor.

+It was under construction from 2020 and is operated by the Welsh Government's transport arm, Transport for Wales.
+The bus station is at the southern end of The Interchange with 14-bays for buses on the ground floor, whilst the Cardiff Bus Interchange officially opened on 30 June 2024, although the public could view the new facilities and services between 27–29 June 2024.

 Background

 Cardiff Central bus station had originally been built, directly to the north of what is now Cardiff Central railway station, in 1954.
 The old terminus building was demolished in 2008 and, in 2010, options were put to the public for a multi-million pound bus station redevelopment or replacement.
 In 2014 a "Capital Square" masterplan for Central Square (the former bus station site) was revealed, led by developers Rightacres Property, including a new headquarters building for BBC Cymru Wales.
 The old bus station finally closed in August 2015.
 A replacement was expected to be completed by 2017, designed by Foster and Partners, on the site of the nearby Marland House and Wood Street NCP multi-storey carpark.
 As well as a new bus station it also included offices, shops and a hotel.

 In 2016 the Marland House office block and the neighbouring NCP Wood Street multi-storey car park were demolished.
 It was planned to site the 'Central Transport Interchange' on this site, with walkways linking it to the railway station.

-Foster and Partners were dropped from the project in 2018, after the Welsh Government took over responsibility from Cardiff Council, though by this point the architecture firm had completely redesigned the proposals.
+Foster and Partners was dropped from the project in 2018, after the Welsh Government took over responsibility from Cardiff Council, though by this point the architecture firm had completely redesigned the proposals.